Tuition & Financial Aid

 Andrea Shurley, Principal, came to Ursuline with 11 years of teaching and administrative experience with the Schools of the Sacred Heart in San Francisco, California.
 She received her BA in English from the University of Texas at Austin, earned her MA in English from Texas State University-San Marcos, and is currently nearing completion of her Doctorate of Education in Catholic Educational Leadership at the University of San Francisco.
 Prior to her work in education, she had a five-year career in the technology field.

 Sr. Kathleen, Graduate of ’38, is a former teacher and principal of Ursuline Academy of Dallas.
-She has served in various levels of education in Dallas, St. Louis, Galveston, and Springfield, IL.
-The most recent years have been dedicated to parish ministry with Hispanic immigrants in Galveston and Dallas.
+She served in various levels of education in Dallas, St. Louis, Galveston, and Springfield, IL.
+Her many years of service included work as a math teacher, as Principal at the Dallas campus and her work in Parish ministry.
+For more than six decades, Sr. Kathleen dedicated her life to the intellectual and spiritual growth of her students.
+In her later years, Sister Kathleen assisted in the Finance Office, always offering a warm and friendly welcome for students and parents.

 Sr. Dolores Marie, Graduate of ’32, Ursuline Academy of Springfield, IL, was a former principal of Ursuline Academy of Dallas and life-long poet.
 She distinguished herself in her many years of service in various positions in the Ursuline Community in Dallas, Laredo, and Springfield, IL.
 Ursuline alumnae and friends worked together to establish this endowed scholarship in her honor in 2003.
-Award is based on financial need as well as outstanding writing ability.
+The award is based on financial need as well as outstanding writing ability.
+An Ursuline Sister for seven decades, she served as an English teacher as well as Principal in Dallas for 17 years.
+Sister Dolores Marie was an avid reader.
+Sr. Dolores Marie was the pioneer Principal of 4900 Walnut Hill Lane, and a leader in education at Ursuline for many years.

 The Leadership Scholarship recognizes an incoming ninth grade student who exemplifies a true spirit of leadership and service.
 The scholarship is for one year (ninth grade only) and is a joint venture of the student’s parish and Ursuline Academy.
 The parish nominates a current eighth grade student and contributes $500 that is matched by Ursuline Academy for a total scholarship of $1,000.
 For more information, please consult your parish office.